yingrliu/SRW_PROP/SRW_PROP/README.md

     # set-up functions.
     set_up_funcs = [setup_magnetic_measurement_files, set_optics]
     ```
+    some functions in the scripts can not be directly used in the optimization.
+You may
+    have to verify the order of function argument such that `v` is always the first argument and
+    others have default values.

 - tunable_params [Dict(tuple, tuple)]: the lists of tunable positions in the propagation parameters.
 the keys denote the position in the `propagation_params` and the values are the valid range of the parameter.

 ### Implemented Methods